amorri40/amorri40.github.io/pages/2017-06-07-Code-Data-Logger.md

 * Know which bytes are unused to look for hidden gems, unused game assets

+* Mark which byte is the first byte of an opcode to make more accurate disassembly listings

+* Share files to get multiple people to help map out a rom

+### How Code/Data Logger works

+* The CDL is mapped in real time, so you need to play the rom in an emulator from start to finish, to map it out.
+You need to do as much as possible: dieing, alternate paths, 2 players, secret areas etc

 ## CDL Tools

 ### Emulators that support CDL creation